 - Eat small, frequent meals instead of large ones.
 This will ease the amount of food moving through your intestinal tract.

-- Eat fiber-rich foods.
+- Eat foods rich in dietary fiber.
 Try whole fruits, vegetables, beans and whole grains including rolled oats, brown rice and whole-wheat bread.
 Make changes slowly.
 Fiber helps move food through your intestine, but it takes time for your body to adjust to eating more.
 Adding too much too quickly may result in gas, bloating and cramping.

 - Drink enough fluids.
 Fiber draws water from your body to move foods through your intestine.
 Without enough water and fluids, you may become constipated.